-- (62) The useful life and Residual Value of all Assets, with the exception of assets subject to valuation in that year, with a carrying value in excess of \$5,000 are to be reviewed on an annual basis during the stocktake. - (63) The remaining useful life of the Asset must accurately reflect the expected consumption of the Asset. - (64) The Residual Value is to accurately reflect the expected amount to be received on disposal of the Asset. - (65) Any changes to the useful life or Residual Value of an Asset are to be recorded on the Asset Verification Report and updated in the asset register.
-Future Depreciation expense is to be adjusted accordingly. - (66) Adjustments to the useful life are to be made in the earliest year in which a change is deemed necessary.
+- (63) The useful life and Residual Value of all Assets, with the exception of Assets subject to valuation in that year, with a carrying amount in excess of \$5,000 are to be reviewed on an annual basis during the stocktake. - (64) The remaining useful life of the Asset must accurately reflect the expected consumption of the Asset. - (65) The Residual Value is to accurately reflect the expected amount to be received on disposal of the Asset. - (66) Any changes to the useful life or Residual Value of an Asset are to be recorded on the Asset Verification Report and updated in the asset register.
+Future Depreciation expense is to be adjusted accordingly. - (67) Adjustments to the useful life are to be made in the earliest year in which a change is deemed necessary.
 Delays will result in inaccurate Depreciation expense being accounted for and could result in an asset being fully depreciated even though it is still in service.

-Transfer of assets
+Transfer of Assets

-- (67) A transfer of an Asset is the movement of a non-current asset from one part of the University to another. - (68) Any transfers are to occur at the carrying amount of the Asset so the value of the asset to the University is unchanged. - (69) The School or business unit transferring the Asset must advise Finance of the asset movement. - (70) Finance is to verify the movement with the receiving School or business unit and record the new custodian in the asset register.
+- (68) A transfer of an Asset is the movement of a Non-Current Asset from one part of the University to another. - (69) Any transfers are to occur at the carrying amount of the Asset so the value of the asset to the University is unchanged. - (70) The Business Unit transferring the Asset must advise Finance of the Asset movement. - (71) Finance is to verify the movement with the receiving Business Unit and record the new custodian and location in the Asset Register.

-Disposal of non-current assets
+Disposal of Non-Current Assets